GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Related Work

-\textbf{Differentiable Indirect Methods.} Recently, a few works attempt to make P$n$P/RANSAC differentiable.
-In ~\cite{brachmann2017dsac,brachmann2018DSACpp,brachmann2019NG_RANSAC} the authors introduce a novel differentiable way to apply RANSAC via sharing of hypotheses based on the predicted distribution.
-Nonetheless, these approaches require a complex training strategy, as they expect a good initialization for the scene coordinates.
-As for P$n$P, ~\cite{chen2020BPnP} employs the Implicit Function Theorem~\cite{krantz2012IFT} to enable the computation of analytical gradients \wrt the pose loss.
+Recently, there has been an emerging trend of attempting to make P$n$P/RANSAC differentiable.
+In \cite{brachmann2018DSACpp}, \cite{brachmann2017dsac}, and \cite{brachmann2019NGRANSAC}, the authors introduce a novel differentiable way to apply RANSAC via sharing of hypotheses based on the predicted distribution.
+Nonetheless, these approaches require a complex training strategy, as they expect a good initialization for the scene coordinates. \Rthree{More recently, $\nabla$-RANSAC~\cite{wei2023generalized} proposes to learn inlier probabilities as an objective and incorporates Gumbel Softmax~\cite{jang2016categorical} relaxation to estimate gradients within the sampling distribution.} As for P$n$P, BP$n$P~\cite{chen2020BPnP} employs the Implicit Function Theorem~\cite{krantz2012IFT} to enable the computation of analytical gradients \wrt the pose loss.
 Yet, it is computationally expensive especially given too many correspondences since P$n$P/RANSAC is still needed for both training and inference.
-Instead, ~\cite{hu2020single_stage} attempts to learn the P$n$P stage with a PointNet-based architecture ~\cite{qi2017pointnet} which learns to infer the 6D pose from a fixed set of sparse 2D-3D correspondences.
+Instead, Single-Stage Pose~\cite{hu2020single_stage} attempts to learn the P$n$P stage with a PointNet-based architecture~\cite{qi2017pointnet} which learns to infer the 6D pose from a fixed set of sparse 2D-3D correspondences.
+More recently, EPro-P$n$P~\cite{chen2022epro} makes the P$n$P layer differentiable by translating the output from the deterministic pose to a distribution of pose.

-\textbf{Beyond Instance-level 6D Pose Estimation.} Noteworthy, a few methods are recently trying to go beyond the instance-level scenario, even estimating the pose~\cite{wang2019nocs}, sometimes paired with shape~\cite{chen2020learning,manhardt2020cpspp,park2020latentfusion}, for previously unseen objects.